Ferdinand I of Naples: Appearance and personality

 Gaetano Canzano Avarna describes him as "selfish and ruthless, when he could promise himself some pleasure, he gladly obtained it, often at the expense of other people's unhappiness, not being scrupulous in this for that kind of hatred he had conceived for his fellow men, to whom he was happy to try those same goads that he himself had tried ".
 Indeed, if he generously remunerated those who had been loyal to his cause, such as Count Honored II Caetani, he was on the other hand severe, vindictive and cruel towards his enemies, and often resorted to deception and false promises in order to lure them in.

 He organized numerous weddings of poor maidens and had a very rich tapestry that had been the property of Queen Giovanna II.
-After the King's death, the Duke of Ferrara bought it, who, seeing it by the Emperor Charles V in Reggio, in the Palazzo di Alfonso d'Este, was very amazed.
-Don Ferrante, with his virtues, left a Kingdom that he had led to greater greatness, perhaps more than any other sovereign who would have governed it, for which many famous writers mentioned him in their famous writings.
+After the King's death, the Duke of Ferrara bought it, who, seeing it by the Emperor Charles V in Reggio, in the Palazzo di Alfonso d'Este, was amazed.
+Don Ferrante left a Kingdom that he had made greater, for which many famous writers mentioned him in their famous writings.

-Ferrante was also very attached to music, for which he showed real enthusiasm.
-In fact, he constantly sought singers educated at the Burgundy school and expert organ builders, all who received a warm welcome in his court.
-Among the numerous personalities present in his court chapel we remember the Flemish music theorist and composer Johannes Tinctoris.
+Ferrante was also very attached to music.
+He constantly sought singers educated at the Burgundy school and expert organ builders, all who received a warm welcome in his court.
+Among the numerous personalities present in his court chapel was the Flemish music theorist and composer Johannes Tinctoris.
 Ferrante himself is credited with a certain skill as an instrumentalist.

 Like his father, Ferrante was also a man of great faith: attached to religious ceremonial, he professed the same devotion to the cult of the Virgin, washed the feet of the poor on Holy Thursday and attended the mass on his knees.

 He was modest in eating and in his manner of presenting himself, although elegant in his ways and in dressing.
 He inherited his father's love for ceremonial and magnificence, as evidenced by the welcome given to a Burgundian embassy in 1472, one of the greatest manifestations of princely splendor of the time, according to Pontano, and the celebrations on the occasion of the marriage of the Duke of Calabria with Ippolita Maria Sforza.